Beliavsky/Fortran-code-on-GitHub/README.md

 [Geophysical High-Order Suite for Turbulence (GHOST)](https://github.com/pmininni/GHOST): accurate and highly scalable pseudospectral code that solves a variety of PDEs often encountered in studies of turbulent flows.
 It is mainly developed by Pablo Mininni and Duane Rosenberg, with contributions from many users.

+[Glenn Flux Reconstruction (GFR)](https://github.com/nasa/GFR): high-order computational fluid dynamics code for large-eddy simulations, by scspiegel and Jason Duley.
+It is based on the simple and efficient flux reconstruction method and accurate to arbitrary order through a user-supplied input parameter.

 [HeatFlow](https://github.com/ExeQuantCode/HeatFlow): software package for modelling dynamical heat transport in systems using finite difference methods, by Harry Mclean et al. The software is primarily designed to utilise the Cattaneo method, but the Fourier method can be used instead.

 [HIT36](https://github.com/aroccon/HIT36): pseudo-spectral code for Direct Numerical Simulation (DNS) of homogenous isotropic turbulence, by Alessio Roccon